top of page

 Geneva, Switzerland

-Prior to returning to academia, I lived in Geneva for five years.
-During this time, I first worked as a project manager in different roles around ethics for a number of UN organisations.
-Three years later, I joined the private sector working for a Fortune 500 company on Business Ethics.
-I then joined the NGO sector working for a humanitarian organisation as the Ethics Policy Advisor.
-As a driven junior professional, these experiences helped me establish a career path that I was eager to pursue.
-Along the journey, they also made me aware of my own values, principles and commitments – which was one of the most precious revelations in my life, and which led me to my next adventure.
+Prior to returning to the academic world, I lived in Geneva for six years.
+During this time, I started off working for the United Nations on ethics policy development and implementation.
+In 2013, following the rapid surge of corporate social responsibility, I ventured into the private sector working for a Fortune 500 on business ethics.
+In 2015, driven by the inner search for purpose, I joined the NGO sector working for a renowned humanitarian organisation on ethics policy assessment.
+As a highly motivated young professional, these experiences helped pave a career path that I was committed to pursuing.
+Along the journey, I was also confronted with my own values, principles, and convictions – which was one of the most precious revelations, and which led me to the next life chapter in science.

 2007 - 2011

-Having gone through an accident and lived on crutches for months, I promised myself to travel the world upon recovery.
-This brought me to Europe, where I lived in Scandinavia for three years and completed two Master’s studies in Sweden and Norway.
-My academic search was purely driven by curiosity – I wished to understand where China stood on the global stage, what made China so controversial, how the world was organized, and why people suffered from wars, conflicts, poverty and injustice.
-I initially looked for answers in politics, and soon realised that philosophy was more illuminating – which paved a research path that I eventually pursued years later.
+Having gone through a serious accident and lived on crutches for months, I promised myself to travel the world upon recovery.
+This brought me to Europe, where I lived in Scandinavia for three years and completed two Master’s studies in Sweden, Norway, and the Netherlands.
+My intellectual search was purely driven by curiosity – I was eager to understand where China stood on the global stage, what made China so controversial, how the world was organised, and why people suffered from poverty, disease, and injustice.
+I initially looked for answers in politics, and soon realised that philosophy was more illuminating – which apparently set forth both an intellectual and a professional journey that I eventually embarked upon years after.

 2003 - 2007